ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/sansum/update2.md

       - e.g. for the Social Needs survey, we would assess a score from all the responses that would tell us what the social needs of an individual
       - Another exmaple: Scoring how religious/ spiritual someone is based off of meaning, peace, and faith
 - Database Management
-  - Using REDCap cloud to store and manage research data
+  - Using REDCap (Research Electronic Data Capture tool) cloud to store and manage research data
+  - REDCap Cloud is a web-based software that is highly customizable so researchers can design a database or survey to meet each study’s needs.
+  - REDCap Cloud is HIPAA compliant and provides ready-to-use templates for various study designs.

 <!-- #endregion -->